githubtraining/react-course/responses/04-callbackfunctions.md

 }
 ```

-It looks like when the submit button is cicked, we call the `addFunction` with the value of our input box.
+It looks like when the submit button is clicked, we call the `addFunction` with the value of our input box.
 For assignments, this `addFunction` references the `this.addAssignment` in `App`.
 So when we call `this.props.addFunction`, we are calling back to the parent component and using the parent's function.

 ### Add some code